 Alternatively you could take the Skyline Tour which has twenty-one different stops.
 This is different to the City Tour as it stops along the scenic places of interest rather than the city stops.
 Your Bath City Sightseeing bus ticket will cover both routes, just check the front of the bus to see which route you’re taking.

-Bath Skyline Tour Stops
+Bath Skyline Bus Tour Stops

-The Skyline Tour begins at Manvers Street Railway Station, however your hop on hop off ticket will allow you to depart the tour and rejoin it at any of the stops along the route.
+The Bath Skyline Bus Tour begins at Manvers Street Railway Station, however your hop on hop off ticket will allow you to depart the tour and rejoin it at any of the stops along the route.

 - Manvers Street Railway Station